inside.ewu.edu

 Pre-requisites: junior standing.

-The successful audio engineer should ideally possess both an understanding of theoretical concepts and highly developed critical listening skills related to sound recording and production.
-This class will train the aural acuity of the students from an audio production perspective, and teach the skills needed to tell the difference between sounds in each step of audio production.
+The successful audio engineer should ideally possess both an understanding of theoretical concepts and highly developed critical listening skills related to sound recording and production in current industry trends.
+This course trains the aural acuity of the students from an audio production perspective and teaches the skills needed to tell the difference between sounds in each step of audio production.

 MUSC 411.
 AUDIO MASTERING TECHNIQUES.
 3 Credits.